ildarmgt/BitcoinNameSystem/README.md

 * (TODO) Proof of concept deployed as an npm library for use with node or browser clients

 * (TODO) Proof of concept of single command docker deployment for full node or SPV implementations of private backends

-* Small amount of generic fetched data allows the design to be used fast with any generic API, SPV, and Neutrino nodes, after easily filtering for only a single unique to domain name address.

 ## Security ideas